Formula One drivers from the United Kingdom: Notable former drivers

 John Surtees was a multi-title winning motorcyclist before moving to four wheels.
 His 1960 debut saw him qualify in pole position in his third race and he would go on to win the championship title with Ferrari in 1964.
 He remains the only person to have won world championships on both two and four wheels.

 Tony Brooks, a qualified dentist, made his debut in 1956 for BRM.
 In his first race, the 1956 British Grand Prix, he was involved in a serious crash, being thrown from the car and breaking his jaw.
 At the 1957 British Grand Prix Brooks was in second place when he was called into the pits.
 He stepped out of the car and gave it to teammate Stirling Moss whose own car had developed technical problems.
 Moss rejoined in ninth and went on to win the race.
 This marked the first world championship victory for a British car, fittingly driven by two British drivers at the British Grand Prix.
 Brooks retired from Formula One in 1961 over safety concerns saying "I felt I had a moral responsibility to take reasonable care of my life".

 David Coulthard came into F1 as a replacement for Ayrton Senna after Senna's death in 1994.
 He went on to finish in the top-three in the world championship five times throughout his career.
 Compared to other British drivers, Coulthard had competed in the most races (246) and amassed the highest points total (535) at the time of his retirement at the end of the 2008 season.

 Jenson Button made his Formula One debut in 2000 at the age of 20, making him the youngest British driver to compete in the sport until Lando Norris made his debut in the 2019 F1 season.
 He started his career with Williams, scoring a point in his second race.
 He would later race for British American Racing, a team that would then be purchased by Honda with whom he would win his first race, the 2006 Hungarian Grand Prix.
 Following the 2008 season, Honda decided to withdraw from F1, and the team was saved by a management buyout.
 The team returned as Brawn GP and saw immediate success.
 Button went on to achieve his most significant F1 successes, winning six of the first seven races in 2009 on the way to the world title.
 In 2010, he moved to McLaren, for whom he raced until the end of his career.
-He retired at the end of the 2016 season but raced in the 2017 Monaco Grand Prix as a replacement driver.
+He retired at the end of the 2016 season but raced in the 2017 Monaco Grand Prix as a replacement driver for Fernando Alonso, who was participating in the 2017 Indianapolis 500.